dustin10/realworld-rust/README.md

 * Implementation of the [Transactional Outbox](https://microservices.io/patterns/data/transactional-outbox.html)
 pattern for publishing events to Kafka
-* Kafka event consumer that outputs the event data published by the application
+* Kafka event consumer that logs the event data published by the application

 ## Stack